EndPointCorp/end-point-blog/2021/01/19/monads.html.md

 So now I'm convinced that I need to learn more about these monads.
 But how to even use these things?
 What does code that uses monads look like?

 Wikipedia does a good job in explaining the concepts in those introductory paragraphs.
 The code examples however, mostly fly over my head.
 This is when I looked at [Kyle Simpson](https://twitter.com/getify)'s excellent talk on monads "[Mo'Problems, Mo'Nads](https://www.youtube.com/watch?v=PXwtCYymzjE)" which was great for seeing code examples and a general introductory explanation of the concept.
 There's also [Mikhail Shilkov](https://mikhail.io/)'s blog post about [Monads explained in C# (again)](https://mikhail.io/2018/07/monads-explained-in-csharp-again/), which was great for me personally given my C# background, but also due to its style of arriving at the use of monads organically by discovering the need after writing some regular non-monadic code.
 Mikhail also points out some .NET Base Class Library elements which are actually monads.
-In my opinion, identifying where new concepts are used in the wild is always useful when trying to understad them.
+In my opinion, identifying when new concepts are used out in the wild is always useful when trying to understad them.

 Se let's get into a few examples: